Weather forecast in Cosoleacaque, Veracruz; forecast rain

-Veracruz.- This Sunday, January 22, 2023, the municipality of Cosoleacaque, Veracruz will present temperatures of 21 to 31 degrees Celsius with cloudy activity and a low probability of rain.
+Veracruz.- This Monday, January 23, the municipality of Cosoleacaque, Veracruz will be registering temperatures of 21 to 28 degrees Celsius with cloudy activity and probability of rain.

-It is expected that these rains will be registered mainly in the regions of the Tuxpan to Colipa rivers and the central mountainous region and the upper basin of Papaloapan.
+These weather conditions are expected to be developing in a large part of the entity, according to the Civil Protection weather forecast.

-Likewise, it is expected that this day winds of 40 to 50 kilometers per hour and gusts of up to 75 km/h are developing.
+Likewise, it is expected that this day winds of 30 to 40 kilometers per hour with gusts of 50 to 55 km/h are presenting, which will gradually decrease towards the afternoon.

-Along with the above, it is also expected that high waves of 1.0 to 2.0 meters are expected on the coasts of the entity.

 It may interest you: